annaselh/yii2adminlte/README.md

 For yii2 basic

-1. Donwload and extract files to your yii2 root project and let it merge the directories
+1. Donwload, extract and copy assets, views and vendor directories to your yii2 root project and let it merge the directories
 2. Add this code in array in the config file return[
 	    ...........